lambdapioneer/sloth/artifact_evaluation.md

 #### Web service (for 🍏 iOS)

 1. Create a new DigitalOcean droplet or similar.
-We recommend picking the smallest x86 instance available.
+We recommend picking the cheapest x86 instance available.
+For local testing, you can also use a local machine that is one the same network as the iPhone target.

 2. Clone the repository and checkout the `aec` branch:
 ```bash